jj-shen99/user-registration-testing/README.md

 # User Registration Testing Framework

-A comprehensive automated testing framework for validating user registration functionality at web applications, featuring multiple test execution modes, Selenium WebDriver automation, performance analysis, and visual reporting dashboards.
+A comprehensive automated testing framework for validating user registration functionality at web applications, featuring multiple test execution modes, Selenium WebDriver automation, CI/CD workflow integration, and visual reporting dashboards.

 ## 🚀 Overview

 This project provides a complete testing solution for user registration systems, including:

 - **30 comprehensive test cases** covering functional, security, performance, accessibility, and integration aspects
-- **Multiple test execution modes**: Simulated tests, standalone execution, and Selenium WebDriver automation
+- **Multiple test execution modes**: Demo, standalone, HTTP simulation, and Selenium WebDriver automation
 - **Real browser automation** with Chrome WebDriver for end-to-end testing
+- **CI/CD workflow integration** with GitHub Actions YAML workflow for automated testing
 - **Interactive dashboards** for result visualization and analysis
 - **Detailed reporting** with performance metrics and quality indicators
 - **100% test coverage** across all test categories with proven execution results

+## ⚠️ Important Notes

+**Performance and Security Testing Scope:**
+- The performance and security test cases included in this framework are **conceptual demonstrations** and **structural examples**
+- They showcase test case organization and execution patterns but do not implement actual performance benchmarking or security vulnerability scanning
+- **Real performance testing** (load testing, stress testing, performance profiling) requires specialized tools like JMeter, LoadRunner, or K6
+- **Real security testing** (penetration testing, vulnerability scanning, security audits) requires dedicated security testing frameworks and tools
+- These topics are separate, specialized domains that should be addressed with appropriate tooling and expertise

 ## 📁 Project Structure